atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

   not have logic regarding the choice of the fee tokens.
 Maybe it is time to start discussion with some wallets dev regarding that, this would improve the UX.

+> [!NOTE]
+> XXX [`TxFeeChecker`] allows to override the tx fee, one solution for the
+> problem above is to override the tx fee denom with PHOTON and keep the
+> amount.
+Note sure this is a good way though, sounds weird to accept a tx and
+> deduct from the tx signer balance a different denom than the one specified.

 ### Neutral